-ECE also participates in multiple interdisciplinary degree programs: the M.S. in Cybersecurity, the Online M.S. in Cybersecurity, Ph.D. in Robotics, the Ph.D. in Machine Learning, and the M.S. and Ph.D. degree programs in Bioengineering.
+The School of ECE participates in multiple campus-wide interdisciplinary degree programs: the M.S. in Cybersecurity, the Online M.S. in Cybersecurity, Ph.D. in Robotics, Ph.D. in Machine Learning, and the M.S. and Ph.D. degree programs in Bioengineering.
 New students seeking admission to Georgia Tech would mark one of these options on the application as the discipline.
-Existing students who wish to transfer into these programs are required to submit a new application to be considered for admission.
-Please visit the ECE Graduate Affairs Office for more details.
+Existing students who wish to transfer into these programs are required to visit the academic unit of the program they wish to transfer into.

 Graduate students may find that they are requested to provide documentation of their academic status or verification of employment to entities outside of Georgia Institute of Technology.
 The Office of Human Resources (OHR) is the official source for employment verification information.
 The Registrar’s Office is responsible for providing documentation related to academic matters.
 The ECE Graduate Affairs Office does not provide documentation of either employment or academic status.